Become an Advocate

 1. a person who publicly supports or recommends a particular cause or policy.

-The ALS Association Central & Southern Ohio Chapter is a leader in advocating for policies that would improve the lives of those living with ALS, their families and caregivers.
+ALS United Central & Southern Ohio is a leader in advocating for policies that would improve the lives of those living with ALS, their families and caregivers.
 Our strength derives from those with ALS and their family members whose involvement in advocacy has led to increased federal funding for ALS research, passage of the Medicare waiver for ALS patients, the presumptive disability ruling from the Social Security Administration, and state funding in some states.

 How You Can Help